goji no chaimu

 The famous ferry, Ogasawara Maru, sat idly at the dock; the giant was sleeping, and we glided past it in silence, undetected.
 We pushed into the main fishing harbor, and as promised, all was clearly marked and visible in the night.
 Our docking space was unoccupied, but there was one problem... the wall we had to moor onto stood a lot higher than I could jump.
 I stared, wide-eyed, docking line in hand.

-Devine said, with blind confidence.
+“Sure you can!”
+Devine replied, with blind confidence.

 My jumping skills would go untested.

 I secured Pino to the pier.
-During this precarious operation no one fell into the water or smashed a knee into a winch; even our toes suffered no damage — a rarity aboard Pino.
+During this precarious operation no one fell into the water or smashed a knee into a winch; even our toes suffered no damage—a rarity aboard Pino.
 We’ve harmed our toes so often that they’ve threatened to atrophy.

 The next morning, the officials stood on the dock, ready to push papers at us.
 There was about 5 or 6 of them, I feared everyone would try to come aboard at once but instead they boarded us in pairs, taking turns.